 Q 36.
 What is your notice period in the current job and what is your salary (¿Cuál es su período de preaviso en el trabajo actual y cuál es su salario?)

-Ans: They need to know how soon can you join and what they are going to offer matches your expectation
+Ans: They need to know how soon can you join and whether what they are going to offer matches your expectation

-Your edge: Be clear and concise
+Your edge: Be clear and concise.

 Q 37.
 Would it be ok if we pay you the same salary even next year (¿Estaría bien si le pagamos el mismo salario incluso el año que viene?)